marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 ---

 # Preliminary Results
-This folder contains the preliminary/test results from the pipeline such as energy, temperature and bias plots, as well as post-processing plots for a 100ps production run.
+This folder contains the preliminary/test results from the pipeline such as energy, temperature and bias plots, as well as post-processing plots (eg. occupancy maps) for a 100ps production run.

 # Fragment Library (.sdf)
 The data for the fragment library was downloaded from ZINC-22 at https://cartblanche.docking.org/tranches/3d